Agra Presidency

-Agra Presidency was constituted as one of the four presidencies of British India (the other three being Calcutta, Bombay and Madras) and was among the eight separate administrative divisions into which India was divided in the first-half of 19th century.
+Agra Presidency was constituted as one of the four presidencies of British India (the other three being Bengal, Bombay, and Madras) and was among the eight separate administrative divisions into which India was divided in the first half of the 19th century.
 It had an area of 9479 mi2 and a population of about 4,500,000.

-Presidency of Agra was established on 14 November 1834 under the provisions of Government of India Act 1833 by elevating and renaming the Ceded and Conquered Provinces.
+Agra Presidency was established on 14 November 1834 under the provisions of the Government of India Act 1833 (3 & 4 Will.
+4. c.
+85) by elevating and renaming the Ceded and Conquered Provinces.
 Sir C. T. Metcalfe was appointed as the new Governor for the Presidency.
-However, in 1835 another Act of Parliament (statute 5 and 6, William IV, cap.
+However, in 1835 another act of Parliament, the India (North-West Provinces) Act 1835 (5 & 6 Will.
+4. c.
 52) renamed the region to the North-Western Provinces, this time to be administered by a Lieutenant-Governor.
 Agra Presidency ceased to exist on 1 June 1836.